-As an industry, we need to work with Welsh Government (as well as UK and Scottish governments) to develop the skills for Net Zero.
+As an industry, we need to work with governments to develop the skills for Net Zero.

 Urgent action is needed now to ensure the education and training infrastructure is responsive to emerging skills requirements and the future training needs of employers.
-It is critical that the regulatory, investment and market approaches adopted by Welsh Government creates a pipeline of the size and scale needed to hit Net Zero targets and to give employers the confidence to invest in new skills.

-In the short-term, Welsh Government must consider how programmes like the Optimised Retrofit and Innovative Housing Programmes provide this clear pipeline and encourage industry to invest in creating a green construction workforce.
-It should also consider how procurement can drive Net Zero skills and training uptake.
+It is critical that the regulatory, investment and market approaches adopted by governments create a pipeline of the size and scale needed to hit Net Zero targets, and to give employers the confidence to invest in new skills.
+In the short-term, governments must consider how programmes like the Net Zero Jobs Fund provide this clear pipeline and encourage industry to invest in creating a green construction workforce.
+Governments should also consider how procurement can drive Net Zero skills and training uptake.

-We intend to work with Welsh Government in the following ways to support Net Zero skills and training adoption.
+We intend to work with Government in the following ways to support Net Zero skills and training adoption.

-- CITB will continue to support Welsh Government to map the skills implications of the plans they are currently developing to reach Net Zero in the built environment.
-We will seek to support local government approaches in the same way. - Construction training standards need to be fit-for-purpose.
-We will work with Welsh Government's Skills, Higher Education and Lifelong Learning team, Qualifications Wales and other partners to reviews standards in Wales in line with Net Zero targets and investment. - Sustainability skills will need to be a central feature of any new pathway into industry.
-We are also working with Welsh Government to provide new pathways from FE into industry that will be responsive to developing Net Zero requirements. - Existing qualifications should be regularly reviewed to ensure they deliver high-quality training for employers.
-Implementation of the qualifications review in Wales will support reform and improvement of construction qualifications.
+CITB will continue to support the Scottish Government to map the skills implications of the plans they are currently developing to reach Net Zero in the built environment.
+We will seek to support local government approaches in the same way.

+(\checkmark)

+Construction training standards need to be fit-for-purpose.
+We will work with Skills Development Scotland to support a review of construction apprenticeship standards to ensure that they continue to meet emerging requirements.

+Sustainability skills will need to be a central feature of any new pathway into industry.
+We are working with the Scottish Government to provide new pathways from FE into industry that will be responsive to developing Net Zero requirements.

+Existing qualifications should be regularly reviewed to ensure they deliver highquality training for employers.
+Our engagement with the Scottish Qualifications Authority will support reform and improvement of construction qualifications.

+iSkills Needs Analysis 2013: Repair, Maintenance and Energy Efficiency Retrofit of Traditional (pre-1919) Buildings in England and Scotland iiSkills Needs Analysis 2013: Repair, Maintenance and Energy Efficiency Retrofit of Traditional (pre-1919) Buildings in England and Scotland iiiCITB Offsite Construction Research